ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 ![ndef_message_parser_diagram]

-Messages incoming from the peer are parsed by a `MessageParser` which produce `Record` instances to its client.
-The parsing operation is event-driven: a message parser client registers a delegate inside the message parser.
-This delegate gets notified whenever an interesting event happens during the parsing.
+A `MessageParser`, which produces `Record` instances to its client, parses messages incoming from the peer.
+The parsing operation is event-driven: A message parser client registers a delegate inside the message parser.
+This delegate is notified whenever an interesting event happens during the parsing.

 ```cpp
 void set_delegate(Delegate* delegate);
 void parse(const ac_buffer_t& data_buffer);
 ```

-It is important to note that the data_buffer in entry of the parse function must contain the entire NDEF message.
+It is important to note that the data_buffer in the entry of the parse function must contain the entire NDEF message.

 ##### ndef::MessageParser::Delegate